markocir/MealO/src/README.md

 # Meal Ordering Application
 A simple application used to order meals as seen in many companies.
+To start using the application, type number 1 into the password field to login to Administration Panel.
+Application is currently using ID numbers of users as login credential.

 ![Nothing To Order](graphics/EmptyOrderPanel.gif)